Named Finitely Presented Groups¶

 groups.presentation.Quaternion

-- Symmetric group, \(S_n\) of order \(n!\) –
+- Symmetric group, Sn of order n! –

 groups.presentation.Symmetric